 This tab changes what controls are displayed in the Meterbridge that is available in the Window > Meterbridge menu.

-- Track Name adds the tracks' names bellow the buttons.
+- Track Name: adds the tracks' names below the buttons.

 Policy for handling overlapping notes on the same MIDI channel: